jrbotvinick/jrbotvinick.github.io/_pages/about.md

 ---

-Welcome!
 I am a Postdoctoral Fellow in the [Institute for Foundations of Data Science](https://fds.yale.edu) at Yale University.
 My research interests lie at the intersection of dynamical systems, optimal transport, scientific machine learning, and inverse problems.
 I completed my Ph.D. in Applied Mathematics at Cornell University, where I was advised by [Professor Yunan Yang](https://as.cornell.edu/people/yunan-yang).

 My dissertation, *Measure Transport for Data-Driven Dynamical Systems: Theory, Algorithms, and Applications,* focused on using global statistical features of dynamical systems to construct robust surrogate models from limited and corrupt data.
 During my Ph.D., I was an [NDSEG Fellow](https://ndseg.sysplus.com/) and completed research internships at Argonne National Laboratory and Mitsubishi Electric Research Laboratories.
 I previously earned B.A.s in Mathematics and Physics at Amherst College in 2021.